 What's included?

-First-home buyers who buy a new home or build one may qualify for a grant of $10,000.
+First-home buyers who purchase a new home or build one may qualify for a grant of $10,000.

 Who's eligible?

-To be eligible for the grant and/or first-home owner rate of duty, applicants must meet the following criteria:
+To be eligible for the First Home Owner Grant scheme, applicants must meet the following criteria:

 • An applicant must be a natural person (not a company) and be 18 years or over at the time of making an application.
 (If you are under 18, you may be able to apply for an exemption from the age requirement.)

 • Applicants must occupy the home as their principal place of residence for a continuous period of at least six months.
-This period must commence within 12 months of settlement if purchasing a home, or within 12 months of the date of completion if building a home.
+This period must commence within 12 months of the eligible transaction.

 • Applicants must hold a relevant interest (ownership) in the land on which the home is situated and must own the home in their own capacity.
-If they own the home as a trustee, it must be held on trust for a person with a legal disability.
+The land and home must be in your and/or your partner's names, not under a business or trust.

 Exclusions